saloni33/android_documentation/README.md

      return null;
   }
   ```
-&nbsp; &nbsp;&nbsp; &nbsp; After this step, you need to update the notification, so as to hide the direct reply UI, by calling NotificationManagerCompat.notify() with the same ID and tag (if used).
+&nbsp; &nbsp;&nbsp; &nbsp; After this step, you need to update the notification, so as to hide the direct reply UI, by calling &nbsp; &nbsp;&nbsp; &nbsp;  NotificationManagerCompat.notify() with the same ID and tag (if used).

   ```
     // Build a new notification, which informs the user that the system